14: Hunter Hartley, Hunter Hartley

 “But do we really have the technology to make a time machine?”
 Chance asked.

 “It doesn’t matter,” I replied.
 “All that matters is that the government has access to that technology some time in the future.
-If they do and the time machine can go back in time, then all they have to do is send it back in time to themselves.”
+If they do, and the time machine can go back in time, then all they have to do is send it back in time to themselves.”

 “We can only see the timeline that we live in,” I said.
-“Maybe they did try to do that and this was the best result that they could create.
-The Axis lost, many countries had post-war economic miracles happen to them, the United States became the largest country in the world, and Europe essentially united, ensuring that a war across Europe wouldn’t be fought for the rest of the 20th century.”
+“Maybe they did try to do that, and this was the best result that they could create.
+The Axis lost, many countries had post-war economic miracles happen to them, and the United States became the largest country in the world, and Europe essentially united, ensuring that a war across Europe wouldn’t be fought for the rest of the 20th century.”

-“Mike Walters, nice to meet you,” I said.
+“Mike Walters.
+Nice to meet you,” I said.

 “Yeah, I know.
-I’m Marissa Ng.
+I’m Marissa Ng?
 That’s Marissa with an “r,” Not like A Kindred Spirit.”
-I had no idea what that meant so I just nodded.
+I had no idea what that meant, so I just nodded.
 “They want me to show you around your patrol for your first day,” she said.

 “Someone told me that someone would show me around.
 I’m glad.
-I feel like nobody’s really told me what I’m supposed to be doing yet,” I said.
+I feel like nobody’s really told me what I’m supposed to be doing yet?”
+I said.

-“Oh yeah?
+“Oh, yeah?
 Who have you met so far?”
 Marissa asked.

 “Hunter, Chris, and Ryan, but Hunter’s the only one I’ve met more than once,” I said.
-To be clear, that’s Chase and Shadow, aka Blorpo and Donder, aka the Blorpster and D-Man.
+To be clear, that’s Chase and Shadow, aka Blorpo and Donder, aka Blorpster and the D-Man.

 “I know exactly what you mean.
 I’ve introduced myself to him twice already,” I replied.

-“The other two are sort of chuckleheads, but they’re fun to be around as long as you don’t need anything from them,” she said.
+“The other two are sort of chuckleheads?
+But they’re fun to be around as long as you don’t need anything from them,” she said.

 “A couple times,” I said, embarrassed.

 “That’s okay.
 Like I said, you won’t really need it.
-I think a lot of people lie about having firearms training on their applications to O.V.E.R.
+I think a lot of people lie about having firearms training on their application to O.V.E.R.
 There’s a shooting range right outside of the valley if you ever want to take a field trip and get to know your weapon a little better.”

 “Have you ever seen anything out here?”
 I asked.

-“If you mean things that we are supposedly keeping out, then no. Maybe that just means we are all doing out jobs really well,” she said.
+“I’ve seen about… four snakes, I think,” Marissa said.
+“If you mean things that we’re supposedly keeping out, then no. Maybe that just means we’re all doing our jobs really well.”
 A smile crept across her face.
+[Playfully.]
+“I did see a newbie walk into a red flag cabin this morning.”

-“Point taken,” I said and breathed a sigh of relief.
+“Point taken,” I said, and breathed a sigh of relief.